huntdatacenter/docs/docs/administer-science/services/responsiveness.md

 * **Data disruption events**.
 Immediate responses are to be expected for data disruption events.
 * **Service disruption events**.
 Rapid responses within the same working days are to be expected for disruption of available services.
 * **Service desk orders**.
-Automated response within the same working day are to be expected for predefined orders placed in our [do science service desk](/do-science/service-desk/), [administer science service desk](/administer-science/service-desk/) and [govern science service desk](/govern-science/service-desk/).
+Automated response within the same working day are to be expected for predefined orders placed in our [do science service desk](/do-science/service-desk/) and [administer science service desk](/administer-science/service-desk/).
 * **Email requests**.
 Expected response times for regular [email requests](/contact) in three to five working days.

 ## Delivery times

 This is the expected time from we register your request and until we deliver your order.

 * **Service desk orders**.
-Delivery times for predefined service orders are defined in our [do science service desk](/do-science/service-desk/), [administer science service desk](/administer-science/service-desk/) and [govern science service desk](/govern-science/service-desk/).
+Delivery times for predefined service orders are defined in our [do science service desk](/do-science/service-desk/) and [administer science service desk](/administer-science/service-desk/).
 Delivery times varies from days to one week.
 * **Email requests**.
 Delivery varies with your request.
 Contact us for estimates.